hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 Job environment
 ***************

-In sofia, both batch and interactive jobs start in a clean environment.
+In **sofia**, both batch and interactive jobs start in a clean environment.
 This differs from the default Slurm behavior (``--export=ALL``).
 The reason is
 twofold: